 The Municipal Vulnerability Preparedness grant program (MVP) provides support for cities and towns in Massachusetts to begin the process of planning for climate change resiliency and implementing priority projects.
 The state awards communities with funding to complete vulnerability assessments and develop action-oriented resiliency plans.
 Communities who complete the MVP program become certified as an MVP community and are eligible for MVP Action grant funding and other opportunities.

-In 2019, the Commission and Cape Cod Cooperative Extension assisted 5 Cape Cod towns (Barnstable, Bourne, Eastham, Wellfleet, and Truro) with the MVP planning process to identify climate change impacts and vulnerabilities and develop and prioritize strategies or actions to address those vulnerabilities.
+In 2019, the Commission and Cape Cod Cooperative Extension assisted 7 Cape Cod towns (Barnstable, Bourne, Dennis, Eastham, Harwich, Truro, and Wellfleet) with the MVP planning process to identify climate change impacts and vulnerabilities and develop and prioritize strategies or actions to address those vulnerabilities.

 By the end of FY2020, all 15 Cape towns will have participated in the program.
 Once designated, communities have access to state funding to implement identified actions.